apache/sirona/src/site/markdown/cube.md

 ## DataStore

-To push metrics (Gauges + Counters) to Graphite you can use the dedicated `DataStore`: `org.apache.sirona.cube.CubeDataStore`.
+To push metrics (Gauges + Counters) to Cube you can use the dedicated `DataStore`: `org.apache.sirona.cube.CubeDataStore`.

 Simply add to `commons-monitoring.properties` the line: